-After third large quake near New Zealand, tsunami warning issued; tsunami watch in Hawaii
+After third large quake near New Zealand, tsunami concerns from South Pacific to Central America

 The first quake, nearest to New Zealand, released some of its stress horizontally, rather than being a fully “thrust” quake.
 That minimized the initial tsunami threat.
 The second quake, much farther north, was a shallow thrust quake, meaning part of one tectonic plate — the Pacific Plate — slid beneath the other, or the Indo-Australian Plate.
 That’s a recipe for a tsunami, but a serious one did not occur.

 The third quake, a severe magnitude 8.1, also appears to have been a thrust quake, and is much stronger.
-That boosts the odds of a damaging tsunami.
+That appeared to boost the odds of a damaging tsunami.

+Fortunately, there were emerging indications that the greatest slip, or release of stress, may have occurred deeper in the earth’s crust than where the slip initially began closer to the sea floor.
+That decreases the risk of a damaging tsunami.
+Initial estimates suggest that a slip of up to 30 feet occurred.

 New Zealanders were forced to rush to high ground twice within six hours.